datastax/pulsar-admin-console/README.md

-# Dashboard and its backend
+# Admin console and its backend
 This is a private repo.

 ### Dev